RTAndroid/android_packages_apps_Benchmark/README.md

 License

 Benchmark app is released under the terms of Apache 2.0 License.
-It uses
+It uses following third-party libraries:
-* Google Gson and
+* Google Gson
-* Apache Commons Math

-which are both released under the Apache 2.0 License.
+All of them are released under the Apache 2.0 License.